stassa/wh40ksim/README.md

 Indeed, it's just a term I pulled out of my backside (the same place the sun shines form every morning).
 On the other hand, it's very convenient.

-A model set S is defined as a subset of the models in a unit U where all the sᵢ ∈ S have the same profile p _and wargear W_:
+A model-set S is defined as a subset of the models in a unit U where all the sᵢ ∈ S have the same profile p _and wargear W_:
 ```
 S : { s ∈ U | profile(s) = p, p ∈ P ∧ wargear(s) = W, W ⊆ Wg }